ayaka-qc/ayaka-qc.github.io/index.md

 - **[Kanagawa Prefectural Government](https://www.pref.kanagawa.jp/) / Apr 2017 - Mar 2019**
   - Public Servant at Future Generation Development Department, Private School Affairs Division

-# Published Paper
-1. Naganuma, A. *[Bridging the Transition: Labour Mobility and Workforce Adaptation in Canada’s Just Transition](https://broadbentinstitute.ca/research/bridging-the-transition/)*. *Broadbent Institute Report*, April 2025.
-2. Naganuma, A. *[The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/1552401_52759.html)*.
-JICA Academic Essay Contest Publication, October 2024.
-(Excellence Award)

-# Working Papers
+# Peer-Reviewed Journal Articles

-1. Naganuma, A., Uakeia, T., and Seru, J. *Heterogeneity in Climate Risk Perception and Rights-Based Protection: A Multi-Group Analysis in the Marshall Islands and Kiribati.* Accepted at the *Journal of Disaster Research* (February 2026).
+1. **Naganuma, A.**, Uakeia, T., and Seru, J. “Heterogeneity in Climate Risk Perception and Rights-Based Protection: A Multi-Group Analysis in the Marshall Islands and Kiribati.” *Journal of Disaster Research*, 21(4), August 2026.
+In press.

-2. Sakamoto, A., Laila, A., Naganuma, A., Nishimura, T., and Rasheed, S. Assessing the Association of Urban and Economic Foundations with Post-Migration Life Satisfaction in the Maldives: Evidence from Voluntary Migrants to Hulhumalé, Maldives.* Accepted at the *Journal of Disaster Research* (March 2026).
+2. Sakamoto, A., Laila, A., **Naganuma, A.**, Nishimura, T., and Rasheed, S. “Assessing the Association of Urban and Economic Foundations with Post-Migration Life Satisfaction in the Maldives: Evidence from Voluntary Migrants to Hulhumalé, Maldives.” *Journal of Disaster Research*, 21(4), August 2026.
+In press.

-3. Sakamoto, A., Kunitake, Y., Laila, A., Naganuma, A., and Rasheed, S. *The Agent of Change: How the Migration Decision-Maker Shapes Elderly Life Satisfaction in Hulhumalé, Maldives.* Accepted at the *Journal of Disaster Research* (March 2026).
+3. Sakamoto, A., Kunitake, Y., Laila, A., **Naganuma, A.**, and Rasheed, S. “The Agent of Change: How the Migration Decision-Maker Shapes Elderly Life Satisfaction in Hulhumalé, Maldives.” *Journal of Disaster Research*, 21(4), August 2026.
+In press.

+# Reports and Other Publications

+1. **Ayaka Naganuma**. “[Bridging the Transition: Labour Mobility and Workforce Adaptation in Canada’s Just Transition](https://broadbentinstitute.ca/research/bridging-the-transition/).” *Broadbent Institute Report*, April 2025.

+2. **Ayaka Naganuma**. “[The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/__icsFiles/afieldfile/2024/09/30/02_EssayHyoron_Yushu.pdf).” *JICA Academic Essay Contest Publication*, October 2024. **(Excellence Award)**

+# Selected Working Papers

+1. **Naganuma, A.** “Inclusion by Design: Procurement Architecture and Local Participation in ADB Climate Infrastructure.”
+Policy brief under review, Asian Development Bank Sustainable Procurement Resource Hub, 2026.

-5. Naganuma, A. Causal Effects of Workplace Safety Regulation on Employment and Wages: Evidence from California’s Heat Illness Prevention Standard.
+2. **Naganuma, A.** “Causal Effects of Workplace Safety Regulation on Employment and Wages: Evidence from California’s Heat Illness Prevention Standard.”

-6. Naganuma, A. *Impact of the EU’s Carbon Border Adjustment Mechanism and Canada’s Carbon Pricing: A Partial-Equilibrium Approach to Canada’s Steel Sector.* Preprint; SSRN [PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2025_CBAM_Canada_Steel_Working_Paper.pdf)
+3. **Naganuma, A.** “Impact of the EU’s Carbon Border Adjustment Mechanism and Canada’s Carbon Pricing: A Partial-Equilibrium Approach to Canada’s Steel Sector.”
+Preprint; SSRN [PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2025_CBAM_Canada_Steel_Working_Paper.pdf).

 # Presentations